BeehiveForum/BeehiveForum/docs/readme.txt

 'geshi' in your main forum folder (if your forum was at www.site.com/forum/, upload to www.site.com/forum/geshi/).

+To change any GeSHi settings edit the file include/geshi.inc.php.

 Note: GeSHi is not created by the Beehive developers.